Initiatives

 Aeronautic/Aerospace Engineering — 2+2 Program

 Students complete their first two years at the University of Rwanda’s College of Science and Technology and transfer to Á½ÐÔÉ«ÎçÒ¹ for the final two years, earning a fully accredited Á½ÐÔÉ«ÎçÒ¹ degree.
-The University of Rwanda has submitted the program to the Higher Education Council (HEC) for approval, with both institutions targeting a launch in June 2026.
+The University of Rwanda has submitted the program to the Higher Education Council (HEC) for approval, with both institutions targeting an unveiling in June 2026.

 Dual Master’s in Peace and Conflict Studies